rmsadik/style-guides/javascript/README.md

     const isIE = detectIE();
     ```

+  * <a name="4.3" href="#4.3">4.3</a>.
-  * Use doc blocks.
+    Use doc blocks.
 They should allow the reader to understand the purpose and behavior of a chunk of code (like a function, class, property etc.) before they have actually read the code.
 Doc blocks are multiline comments beginning with `/**` (two asterisks).

     ```js
     // Bad